joelhmarquez/I-Like-Big-Data-and-I-Cannot-Lie/core/storm/README.md

    brew install storm
    ```

-3. From the storm directory, run
+3. From the storm directory, run (Will compile, package, and run our Storm project)
    ```
    ./start.sh
    ```
-to run the shell script which will compile, and run our storm program